Lefty Gomez

 Lefty Gomez was 6-0 in seven career World Series starts

-Twenty-four year old Lefty Gomez was already an established star by the time Goudey Gum Company printed the card shown above.
-A 20-game winner in both 1931 and 1932, Gomez appeared in Major League Baseball’s first all-star game in the summer of 1933.
-He pitched three scoreless innings, giving
+Twenty-four-year-old Lefty Gomez had already established himself as a star when Goudey Gum Company printed the card above.
+He won 20 games in both 1931 and 1932 and appeared in Major League Baseball’s first All-Star Game in the summer of 1933.
+Gomez pitched three scoreless innings, allowing tw

-Gomez got the win in the first All Star Game in 1933
+Gomez got the win in baseball's inaugural All Star Game in 1933

-Gomez got the win in the first All Star Game in 1933
+Gomez got the win in baseball's inaugural All Star Game in 1933

-In 1933 Major League Baseball decided to have an All Star Game in Chicago to help celebrate the city’s centennial.
-The game coincided with the World’s Fair also hosted by the Windy City.
-Lefty Gomez was tabbed as the starting pitcher for the American League.
-The Yankee hurler was coming
+In 1933, Major League Baseball held an All-Star Game in Chicago to celebrate the city’s centennial.
+The game coincided with the World’s Fair in the Windy City.
+Lefty Gomez started as the pitcher for the American League.
+The Yankee hurler had just come off two consecutive 20-win seasons,

 The American League gave Lefty Gomez annual passes